wysiwyg-software-design/neos-oh-dear/README.md

 # Neos Oh Dear

-This package makes it easy to monitor your neos application vitals and outputs a JSON for Oh Dear.
+This package makes it easy to monitor your Neos application vitals and outputs a JSON for Oh Dear.

 ## Installation